Tahmid-Sifat/project-tick-tracker-UK/README.md

 Extra logic:

 If the user enters a location containing **only numbers**, the sighting is still saved, but the UI displays a **warning** encouraging the user to double-check the location.
+As numbers can indicate a coordinates on the map but also can mean nothing significant.

 ---